 - Each of the College Houses contains different room types and may have different amenities and features.
 There are three major categories within College Houses: high-rises, low rises and traditional residence halls.
 High-rises are 24-story buildings that are similar to apartment-style living - each unit has a private bath and many have private bedrooms and kitchens.
 Low-rises have fewer floors and most rooms are suites with private bedrooms, bathrooms and common spaces.
 Traditional residence halls feature mostly single or double rooms with shared bathrooms and lounges.
 Each room type has a different cost, so it is important to consider our rent schedule when selecting your room preferences.

 - Process and Deadlines to submit the Housing Preferences Request

 Forms are due June 15 in order to be processed in the first round of assignments.
 The Housing Preferences Request form will be available to late applicants until June 30.
 Those submitted June 16 - 30 will be reviewed and assigned on a rolling basis.

 - Students may access the Housing Preferences Request form online by logging onto the Admissions Applicant Portal .
 If you have lost your Admissions' PIN and password, please contact Admissions by email to

 - Before completing your Preferences form, please familiarize yourself with the choices available to you in our College Houses and Residential Programs.
 Also review the rent schedule to learn about the room types and associated rates.

-- We must list six preferences as availability of certain room types is limited at this time of year.
+- You must list six preferences as availability of certain room types is limited at this time of year.
 We will try to assign you to one of your choices, if possible.
 Otherwise, you will be assigned to any available space.
 Due to a limited number of certain room types, some options will not be available to request on the preference form.